Keynesian economics

 Keynesian economics has developed new directions to study wider social and institutional patterns during the past several decades.
-Post-Keynesian and New Keynesian economists have developed Keynesian thought by adding concepts about income distribution and labor market frictions and institutional reform.
-Alejandro Antonio advocates for “equality of place” instead of “equality of opportunity” by supporting structural economic changes and universal service access and worker protections.
-Greenwald and Stiglitz represent New Keynesian economists who show how contemporary market failures regarding credit rationing and wage rigidity can lead to unemployment persistence in modern economies.
-Scholars including K.H.
-Lee explain how uncertainty remains important according to Keynes because expectations and conventions together with psychological behaviour known as "animal spirits" affect investment and demand.
-Tregub's empirical research of French consumption patterns between 2001 and 2011 serves as contemporary evidence for demand-based economic interventions.
-The ongoing developments prove that Keynesian economics functions as a dynamic and lasting framework to handle economic crises and create inclusive economic policies.
+Post-Keynesian and New Keynesian economists have developed Keynesian thought by adding concepts about income distribution and labour market frictions and institutional reform.

 Keynesian economics, as part of the neoclassical synthesis, served as the standard macroeconomic model in the developed nations during the later part of the Great Depression, World War II, and the post-war economic expansion (1945–1973).
 It was developed in part to attempt to explain the Great Depression and to help economists understand future crises.
-It lost some influence following the oil shock and resulting stagflation of the 1970s.
+It lost substantial influence following the oil shock and resulting stagflation of the 1970s, with neoliberalism largely replacing Keynesianism as the dominant economic paradigm starting in the late 1970s.
 Keynesian economics was later redeveloped as New Keynesian economics, becoming part of the contemporary new neoclassical synthesis, that forms current-day mainstream macroeconomics.
-The 2008 financial crisis sparked the 2008–2009 Keynesian resurgence by governments around the world.
+Today, governments still tend to use Keynesian or otherwise interventionist tools during major crises; the 2008 financial crisis sparked the 2008–2009 Keynesian resurgence by governments around the world.

+Critics from the Austrian school (such as Friedrich Hayek and Ludwig von Mises) and monetarists (such as Milton Friedman) have argued that Keynesian policies distort market price signals through artificial credit expansion and deficit spending, leading to malinvestment, inflation, unsustainable public debt, and prolonged business cycles rather than genuine stabilization.